Tanzania

 In the area near Kili, we visited a large coffee plantation, known to grow exceptional coffee beans for the export market; a magnificent waterfalls in a secluded out-of-the-way location; and a small hilltop village; and the Masai Boma people, who still live like their past ancestors, wearing traditional clothing and living off the cattle they raise.

-Armed with a bag of candy for the kids, I was a
+Armed with a bag of candy for the kids, I was an instantly popular guest.
+Even the adults came running on hearing the news that a foreigner with gifts had arrived.

 I was told the Masai do not like being photographed, but the sweet treats I brought changed all that.